Oh no! We may not fully support the browser or device software you are using !

 To experience our site in the best way possible, please update your browser or device software, or move over to another browser.

 For example, self-employed income would include payments received for installing overhead fans in a residence or wiring backyard lighting for a homeowner.
-For such arrangements, you may account for the income amounts yourself or you may receive a Form 1099-MISC, Miscellaneous Income.
+For such arrangements, you may account for the income amounts yourself or you may receive a Form 1099-NEC, Non-Employee Compensation.
 If you are self-employed and your net earnings are $400 or more, you must pay self-employment tax on the income you report on Schedule C. In addition, you may need to make estimated payments to cover the amount of self-employment tax or income tax associated with the income you report on Schedule C.

 You may be able to reduce your taxes by deducting unreimbursed, job-related expenses.
 If attributable to self employment, they may be deductible on Schedule C. You should keep receipts to substantiate these expenses.
 Examples of some of the items you may be able to deduct include:

 - Subscriptions to trade journals related to your work

 - Dues for trade associations or unions

 - Insurance premiums for protection against liability or wrongful acts